-Refund Policy: Cancellations made at least two weeks prior to the event are eligible to be rescheduled or refunded; cancellations made with less than two weeks’ notice are eligible to be rescheduled, but no refunds will be given.
-No credit or refunds will be given for no shows/no calls.
+Refund Policy: Cancellations made at least two weeks prior to the event are eligible to be rescheduled, but no refunds will be given.
+If no rescheduled date is available, credit will be issued and can be applied to future MOSH camps or other events.
+No credit will be given for no shows/no calls.

-Extended Day Policy: Camper pick-up later than 5 p.m. is subject to a $20 late pick-up fee per child.
+Extended Day Policy: Extended Day is available for Spring Camp.
+Camper pick-up later than 5 p.m. is subject to a $20 late pick-up fee per child.
 Late pick-up fees must be paid in order for campers to return to camp.

 Campers will spend their time in the classroom, in the museum and outside in some instances for their camp.
 They will fill their day learning about the topic at hand through hands-on demonstrations, experiments and crafts.
 Children will have free time to explore the museum exhibits and will be able to attend at least one science show, animal show or planetarium show.
 Space week includes off-site field trips (see below).